Code completion

 <

-Press to accept a selection from the list.
+Press Enter to accept a selection from the list.
 If your file is associated with a schema or a DTD, PhpStorm automatically inserts the mandatory attributes according to it.

 PhpStorm allows you to prioritize completion suggestions based on choices that other users made in similar situations.